If you would like to start a self-employed activity in the Brussels-Capital Region but you're not a Belgian or European national? What should you do?

 2. COMPLIANCE WITH REGULATORY REQUIREMENTS

-For all these questions, you can directly contact an approved enterprise counter of your choice.
+For all these questions, you can contact an approved enterprise counter of your choice.

 Tip: make your file as complete as possible